kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

 ## Verify the event delivery

-To verify that the events were properly delivered, check the logs of the Function by following the [instructions](../../02-get-started/04-trigger-workload-with-event.md#verify-the-event-delivery) given in the getting-started guide.
+To verify that the events were properly delivered, check the logs of the Function (see [Verify the event delivery](../../02-get-started/04-trigger-workload-with-event.md#verify-the-event-delivery)).

 You will see the received event in the logs:
 ```